One Month in Italy – Our Itinerary

 Siena – Four Nights

 We spent “extra” time in Siena because we were here for The Palio.
-If you haven’t heard of The Palio, be sure to check out our article here.
-If you can time your visit so you are in town for The Palio, we highly suggest it.
+If you haven’t heard of The Palio, be sure to check out our article which provides all the information on Italy’s iconic horse race.
+If you can time your visit so you are in town for The Palio (July 2 and August 16, annually), we highly suggest it.

 Exploring Siena